How to Apply to a Canadian University as an International Student: A Personal Experience

 The journey from a dream to a reality, is very different for an international student when compared to a local.
 The cost is so much higher and parents have to sacrifice so much to make it happen.
 Hence, you cannot make a mistake and it is important that the university chosen is the perfect fit.
 The time and effort put in to ensure this endeavour is something only those who have done it will know.
 Many locals do not realise that applying from a distance to a university that we can only see in pictures is very different from making a road trip, visiting and talking to the student counsellors at a university.
 I do hope my article helps.
 Do let me know if more information is needed.

 Get A Few Books

 For US college applications I found the books by College Board really helpful.
-Lots of questions were cleared and a bumper source of information, especially for an international application who is starting from scratch.
+Lots of questions were cleared and it was a bumper source of information, especially for an international application who is starting from scratch.
 You would not need to get many books, just one or two with the latest information is all you need.
-For Canadian applications, found Macleans.ca - Canada's national current affairs and news magazine since 1905 very informative.
+For Canadian applications, I found Macleans.ca - Canada's national current affairs and news magazine since 1905 very informative.
 I spent hours prowling the net seeking informations, reading reviews and making decisions.
 Today, I have become, a bit reluctantly, a source of information for students and parents who are in a similar predicament.